Published Feb 16, 2023

 At this point in the Star Trek timeline, Romulans and Starfleet were far from friends.
 But nevertheless, Geordi embodied Starfleet values and managed to set that negative history aside to achieve a common goal.
 This episode also produced the iconic Geordi quote, “I never lie when I’ve got sand in my boots, commodore.”

-In this iconic episode, Geordi shares a moment with Picard that hints at the future changes in the perception of the Borg within the Star Trek universe when the crew of the U.S.S.
-Enterprise encounters an injured drone, who Geordi names Hugh rather than continuing to refer to him by his Borg designation.
+In this iconic episode, Geordi shares a moment with Picard that hints at the future changes in the perception of the Borg within the Star Trek universe.
+When the crew of the U.S.S.
+Enterprise encounters an injured drone, Geordi names him Hugh rather than continuing to refer to him by his Borg designation.

 "He's not what I expected, Captain,” Geordi says.
 “He's got feelings.
 He's homesick.
 I don't know.
 It just doesn't seem right using him this way."

 The moment is a perfect example of Geordi’s humanity, and his compassion helps lead the rest of the crew, including Picard, to empathize with Hugh and seek to help him rather than use him as a pawn to destroy the Borg.